-The unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance, illegal drug, misuse of a legal or prescription drug for an unintended purpose, or alcohol on College owned property, or while conducting business off premises, or driving company owned vehicles, is absolutely prohibited.
-Violations of the policy are considered "serious" offenses under College policy and may result in counseling and disciplinary action up to and including termination of College employment; dismissal from the College; a search of personal property, and when appropriate, be referred to the local law enforcement agency for investigation.
+The College prohibits the unlawful manufacture, distribution, possession, or use of a controlled substance or illegal drug; misuse of a legal or prescription drug; and the presence and/or use of alcohol on College-owned property, while conducting business off premises, or while driving company-owned vehicles.
+Violations of the policy are considered serious offenses and may result in counseling; disciplinary action up to and including dismissal from the College; a search of personal property; and when appropriate, referral to the local law enforcement agency for investigation.

-Students are expected to comply with rules of conduct, which are, by their nature, conditions of a good learning environment.
-The following are examples of behaviors which are considered inappropriate conduct that are grounds for termination of employment/dismissal from the College.
-These examples are illustrative but are not the only inappropriate conduct that may subject a student to the disciplinary process, according to the student code of conduct, which could include suspension, termination, or dismissal and possibly local, state or federal charges.
+Students are expected to comply with rules of conduct, which are conditions of a good learning environment.
+The following are examples of behaviors that are considered inappropriate conduct and are grounds for dismissal from the College.
+These examples are illustrative but are not the only inappropriate conduct that may subject a student to the disciplinary process, according to the student code of conduct, which could include suspension, termination, or dismissal and possibly local, state, or federal charges.

-- Using, possessing, or selling any alcoholic beverages, controlled substance or illegal drugs, other substances being used inappropriately or for unintended purposes, or misuse of prescription drugs on any property owned by BCS, or its entities (the College), including vehicles and parking lots. - Reporting for work/class/clinical/College event or continuing to work/remain in class/clinical/College event in a condition unfit for duty or failing to follow College fitness for duty policy and procedures. - Refusing to comply and/or tampering with or providing fraudulent testing specimens.
-Based on the circumstance, and initial findings, the student may be placed on indefinite suspension from work or class and clinical until sufficient testing and investigation is completed by the college.
+- Using, possessing, or selling any alcoholic beverages, controlled substances, illegal drugs, or other substances being used inappropriately or for unintended purposes.
+Misusing prescription drugs on any property owned by Blessing Corporate Services (BCS) or its entities, including the College, vehicles, and parking lots. - Reporting for class, clinical, College employment as a student assistant, or College events in a condition Unfit for Duty. - Refusing to comply and/or tampering with or providing fraudulent testing specimens.
+Based on the circumstances and initial findings, the student may be placed on indefinite suspension from class, clinical, College employment, and College events until sufficient testing and the College has completed investigation.

-Legal Sanctions
+Laws and Legal Sanctions